EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention

-The Bi-Fovea Self-Attention (BFSA) is a major contribution of our work.
-It serves as a basic component to build the EViTs.
-It ensures that EViTs can achieve competitive performance in image classification, object detection and semantic segmentation tasks, especially in terms of obtaining a good trade-off between computational efficiency and accuracy.
-In summary, we attribute this success to the unique structure and design principle of the bi-fovea from eagle vision.
-Figure~\ref{fig:BFSA_Archs} (c) shows the unique connection pattern of Shallow Fovea Attention (SFA) and Deep Fovea Attention (DFA) in BFSA by simplification.
-As can be seen from the figure, the BFSA is not simply connecting the SFA and DFA in parallel or cascade, it is more like the combination of the them.
-Therefore, we first investigate the structure of the BFSA, which is used to demonstrate the effectiveness of this connection pattern.
+The Bi-Fovea Self-Attention (BFSA) {and Bi-Fovea Feedforward Network (BFFN) are the main contributions} of our work. {They are the basic components used to building the EViTs, ensuring that these EViTs can achieve competitive performance in various vision tasks.
+We attribute the advantages of the EViTs to the unique visual structure derived from eagle vision, which is referred to as Bi-Foveal Visual Interaction (BFVI).} {Taking BFSA as an example,} Figure~\ref{fig:BFSA_Archs} (c) {illustrates} the unique connection approach {employed by} the Shallow Fovea Attention (SFA) and Deep Fovea Attention (DFA) in {the BFSA via} simplification.
+The BFSA {does} not simply {connect} the SFA and DFA in parallel or cascade, it is more {similar to} the combination of them. {Therefore, the ablation studies are first conducted on BFVI to demonstrate the effectiveness of this connection approach.}

-In the implementation details, we implement Parallel BFSA and Cascade BFSA by parallel connection and cascade connection between SFA and DFA, respectively.
-These are used to compare with the proposed BFSA scheme.
-Table~\ref{tab:ablation_study} shows the performance comparison of these three connection patterns for BFSA.
-As can be seen from the results, BFSA achieves the trade-off between parallel BFSA and cascade BFSA in computational complexity and number of parameters, but has significant advantages in performance.
-Specifically, BFSA outperforms parallel BFSA and cascade BFSA by 2.8\% and 1.2\% in Top-1 classification accuracy, respectively.
-This demonstrates that the connection pattern of the bi-fovea in eagle vision combines the advantages of parallel and cascade patterns, and has more competitive performance in vision tasks.
+In the implementation details, {the Parallel BFSA and Cascade BFSA are implemented by connecting the SFA and DFA in parallel and in a cascaded manner, respectively.
+Similarly, a Parallel BFFN and a Cascaded BFFN are also constructed, and they} are used {to conduct a comparison with the proposed BFSA and BFFN.} Table~\ref{tab:ablation_study} shows the performance comparison {conducted among} three connection {approaches} for {the} BFSA and BFFN. {Note that although these three connection modes have the same number of parameters and computational complexity, our BFVI connection approach achieves superior performance.} Specifically, {the} BFSA outperforms {the} Parallel BFSA and Cascade BFSA by 1.4\% and 0.5\%{, respectively, in terms of the Top-1 classification accuracy metric}. {The performance of {the} BFFN exceeds that of {the} Parallel BFFN and Cascade BFFN by 0.7\% and 0.2\%, respectively.
+This demonstrates that the BFVI combines the advantages of parallel and cascaded patterns, and can attain more} competitive performance in vision tasks.

 \textbf{Effectiveness analysis of BFFN.}